6. Middling – opposites make a blurb

 But doing so risks destroying his soul.

 This is fine, but we as discerning readers still want more.
 We like our stories to have beginnings, middles and ends.
-And, often (but not always) so should blurbs – though blurb ends are usually a question or an uncertainty of outcome . . . (or indeed an ellipsis)
+And so, mostly (but not always) should blurbs – though blurb ends are usually a question or an uncertainty of outcome . . . (or indeed an ellipsis)

 Which brings us to the Central Dramatic Argument, which I’ve shamelessly lifted from Craig Mazin over at Scriptnotes.
 And if you do any kind of writing it is certainly worth a read – particularly, I imagine, if you’re seeking to write Hollywood style.

 Mazin takes the story versus theme idea and chucks it in the blender that is the Hegelian Dialectic.
-What do you mean ‘it’s early/late and your tired brain can’t remember what exactly is the Hegelian Dialectic’?
+Don’t worry about the terminology.
 It’s very simple.
 It is a three-stage development or process: thesis, antithesis, synthesis.
 The statement of an idea.
 A reaction that contradicts or negates the idea.
 And, finally, a resolution between our idea and its contradiction.
 Otherwise known as beginning, middle and end.

 Or with our story versus theme angle for our blurbs: story, theme and promise/question.